mtj0928/nest/README.md

 ## Configuration file.
-`nest` supports to install multiple packages at once with a configuration file, and the file needs to be written in [Pkl](https://github.com/apple/pkl).
+`nest` supports to install multiple packages at once with a configuration file, and the file needs to be written in YAML.

 `generate-nestfile` command generates the basic configuration file in the current directory.
 ```sh